 Hartford’s famed Bushnell Center for the Performing Arts hosts a festival of short films and animations made by UConn students, along with a new installation in the theater’s foyer by Digital Media and Design students.

-Fifteen films and animations created by UConn students (were) featured at The Bushnell Center for the Performing Arts in Hartford on Sunday, Dec.
+Fifteen films and animations created by UConn students will be featured at The Bushnell Center for the Performing Arts in Hartford on Sunday, Dec.
 8 from 6 to 8:30 p.m.

 Projection Mapping is a technique that is used to turn three dimensional objects such as buildings or theatrical stages into display surfaces for projecting artistic content, according to Glista.

 The showcase this weekend also includes films and animations ranging from live action short films and documentaries to 2-D and 3-D animations, presented in the Autorino Great Hall.
-The featured works include:
+The juried works include:

 ‘CULT’ by Noah Bernardi (SFA ’20)